surfacesyntacticud/guidelines/content/docs/general_guideline/Syntactic_relations/comp/comp_obj.md

 27	sa	sa	DET	_	Number=Sing|PronType=Dem	26	det	_	Gloss=cet
 28	a	a	DET	_	_	27	mod	_	SpaceAfter=No
 29	.	.
 PUNCT	_	_	2	punct	_	_
 {{</conll>}}

-#### Tables

- Here is the table where you can find the pattern in the treebanks.

 {{< agg table_output_haitien_comp_obj >}}